-- 1. Persons served shall administer their own oral medications, unless contraindicated for therapeutic reasons. - As needed, persons served shall receive training in the self-administration of medications and this training shall be documented in the person's clinical record. - 3.
-The assistance that non-medically licensed staff may provide to a person served shall be limited to reminding the person to take the medication and giving the person the opportunity to take the medication at the prescribed time. - 4.
+- H. Medications shall be given only to the individuals for whom the medications are prescribed. - 1.
+In Opioid Treatment Programs, responsible adults may be approved to pickup the medication of a person served who, for medical reasons, is incapable of physically accessing the site of the program. - I. Medication that is administered by or at the organization shall be administered in accordance with the following provisions: - Persons served shall administer their own oral medications, unless contraindicated for therapeutic reasons. - As needed, persons served shall receive training in the self-administration of medications and this training shall be documented in the person's clinical record. - The assistance that non-medically licensed staff may provide to a person served shall be limited to reminding the person to take the medication and giving the person the opportunity to take the medication at the prescribed time. - 4.
 For each dose of medication that is administered, the following information shall be documented: - a.
 The name, strength, and dose of the medication; - b.
 The time the medication was administered; - c.
-How the medication was administered, if other than orally; and - d.
-The signature of the person who administered the medication or such person's ID when an automated dosing system is used. - 5.
-Whenever a prescribed medication has not been administered or taken as ordered: - a.
+How the medication was administered, if other than orally; and - The signature of the person who administered the medication or such person's ID when an automated dosing system is used. - Whenever a prescribed medication has not been administered or taken as ordered: - a.
 The prescribing physician or APRN shall be notified in accordance with standards of medical practice; - b.
-Notation of the missed medication and the reason for it shall be documented on the medication form. - J. Medications shall be administered only in accordance with a current medication order. - 1.
-When a medication is administered at an organization site, a copy of the current medication order must be available at the site of the administration. - 2.
-All medication orders shall be maintained in the individual's treatment record. - K. The following information regarding medications is provided to persons served, to program staff, and, as appropriate, to family members:
+Notation of the missed medication and the reason for it shall be documented on the medication form. - J. Medications shall be administered only in accordance with a current medication order.